bersling/svelte-capacitor-recipe/README.md

 Prevents stuff like zooming in on double click.

-## Prevent users from selecting "text"
+## Prevent users from doing unwanted things

 In `app.html` add a style tag with the content